Why schemes like RSPCA Assured are welfare washing a hopeless existence for farmed animals

 Why the RSPCA Assured Scheme is problematic

 The RSPCA Assured Scheme is one of the UK’s most influential welfare labels.
-It promotes the idea that there is an ethical way to farm certain species for food.
+It promotes the idea that there is an ethical way to farm fellow animals for food.

-A recent poll by Animal Think Tank found that 89% of UK consumers care about the welfare of farmed animals, and around 67% choose “higher welfare” options like RSPCA Assured products, believing they support farms where animals enjoy a good quality of life.
+A recent poll by Animal Think Tank found that 89% of UK consumers care about the welfare of farmed animals, and, for 74%, concern about the welfare of farmed animals strongly influences what products they buy.
+“Higher welfare” options like RSPCA Assured products lead these consumers to believe they are supporting farms where animals enjoy a good quality of life.

 The imagery used to promote RSPCA Assured sells this fantasy.